nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Clearing all openings

     1. Test case: `clear`<br>
        Expected: All openings are deleted from the list.
-Details of the deleted opening shown in the status message.
+Success message shown in status message.

 ### Finding an opening by company or position

-1. Finding an opening that exists by keyword
+1. Finding an opening by keyword

     1. Prerequisites: At least one opening with the word "developer" in its position or company name exists in the list